jplf/radiok/README.md

-RadioK is an application used to manage a internet radio implemented on a Raspberry Pi.
+RadioK is an application used to manage an internet radio implemented on a Raspberry Pi.

 It consists of a collection of shell scripts, a web server written with